Veterans honored for Armed Forces Week | SNN TV

-MANATEE COUNTY – It’s a week to honor our armed forces, and a business is Bradenton is going the extra mile to show their appreciation.
+MANATEE COUNTY – It’s a week to honor our Armed Forces, and a business in Bradenton is going the extra mile to show their appreciation.

 Mission BBQ in Bradenton hosted a luncheon to honor those who have served.